Squirrelpox virus: Taxonomy

 The ICTV abbreviation for Squirrelpox virus is SQPV.
 The classification of the virus is still under debate, and the recent studies have suggested that it should be grouped into a clade of its own rather than Parapoxvirus.

 Transmission

 The virus can spread through contact with the infected lesions or contaminated crusts, and can also be carried by mosquitoes.
+Fleas are another vector for the disease.
 Most poxviruses are highly resistant to drying, which allows crusts to remain infectious for long periods of time.
 It is believed that the virus can be transferred by contaminated feeders, which is why red squirrel preservation organizations often recommend that feeders are disinfected daily.
 Many poxviruses are potentially zoonotic, and other poxviral infections have been reported in man.
 However, no cases of transmission to humans are known.

 Symptoms

 UK squirrelpox virus is an entirely different virus to that which causes skin fibromas (tumours) in American grey squirrels.

 UK grey squirrels carry the virus but are unaffected by it whereas in red squirrels, the virus causes skin ulcers, lesions, and scabs.
 It can also cause swelling and discharge (from the lesions/scabs) near the eyes, mouth, feet, and genitalia.
 Additionally, squirrels that fall victim to the disease often become increasingly lethargic as it progresses.
 Infected animals are said to resemble rabbits with myxomatosis, in that they are sometimes found shivering and lethargic.